 Conclusion

 Handling failed requests is critical to building a robust and reliable web scraper.
-In this tutorial, we looked into the importance of retrying failed requests and what to know to code them.
-Now you know:
+In this tutorial, we showed you the importance of retrying failed requests and how to apply retry logic to your Python scraper using third-party libraries and custom methods with the Requests library.Â

 - The two best options for retries.